register for email updates

 Payments from state agencies

-- Bell, as of October 2012, owed $325 in late fees for missing filing deadlines for three campaign finance reports.
+- Bell, as of May 2014, owed $375 in late fees for filing three campaign disclosures late.

 Campaign contributions